 by birthday from the calendar.

 American writer of science fiction and fantasy, poet and critical essays.
-Le Guin has examined large ethical, moral, and social issues.
+Le Guin examined large ethical, moral, and social issues.
 Her thought-provoking novels include The Left Hand of Darkness (1969), which won both the Hugo and Nebula Awards, as did The Dispossessed (1974).
 The celebrated Earthsea books, written for young adults, have been compared to C.S.
 Lewis's Narnia chronicles and Tolkien's The Lord of the Rings.
 Le Guin's fame extended beyond the genre boundaries